skykid17/attacks_on_RSA_d/README.md

 # SC4010 Project - Attacks on RSA

-This project demonstrates Wiener's attack and Boneh Durfee attack on RSA with small and relatively small private exponents.
+This project demonstrates Wiener's attack and Boneh Durfee attack on RSA with small and relatively small private exponent d.
 It includes scripts for generating both vulnerable and strong RSA key pairs, and for performing the attack to recover private keys when possible.